Skip to content

 Keywords Keyword 1 Keyword 2

-External file description Zip file containing 5000 JPEG images of bait trap cards GeoJSON file containing polylines of the bait trap transects
+External file description Zip file containing 5000 JPEG images of bait trap cards A second raster file containing altitudes A raster file containing altitudes

 Publication DOI https://doi.org/10.1098/rstb.2011.0049